gbordier/gbordier.github.io/README.md

 <meta name="google-site-verification" content="O6a3XUVrky2UH1ImDuQMycZhvLMpAyacOcNat0iIdhk" />
 </html>

-Those pages by Guillaume Bordier tries to collect different technical assets and explanation, usually supported by scripts or home-made tools.
+Those pages by Guillaume Bordier try to collect different assets and explanation, usually supported by scripts or home-made tools.

 # Command Line  [Tools](https://github.com/gbordier/tools)
 Old command line tools pre-dating powershell and originally built for very old version of Windows, most of those still work and several have been updated along the years such as [fileacl](https://github.com/gbordier/tools/blob/main/fileacl/FILEACL.md)